salesforce/apollo/README.md

 # Apollo Delphinius
 The Apollo Delphinius project is a multi-tenant, distibuted system platform.
 Apollo provides a secure communications overlay using Fireflies.
 The consensus layer is supplied by an asynchronous bft consensus protocol.
-The sql state interface is via JDBC connectable over replicated SQL state machines, supported by checkpointed CHOAM linear logs.
-Identity and key managment is provided as a foundational service.
+The sql state interface is via a JDBC connection over replicated SQL state machines, supported by checkpointed CHOAM linear logs.
+Identity and key managment is provided as a foundational service and integrated into the MTLS grpc communication.

 The target service goal is a multitenant Zanzibar/KERI integration that provides a wide area replicated, low latency service for managing identity, key management, access control and verifiable credentials such as JWT issuance and validation.